chocolatey/docs/input/en-us/features/hook.md

 ### Do take dependencies on extension packages

-If any hook script in a `.hook` package require helpers from an `.extension` package, then make sure that they `.hook` package takes a dependency on that `.extension` package.
+If any hook script in a `.hook` package require helpers from an `.extension` package, then make sure that the `.hook` package takes a dependency on that `.extension` package.

 ### Don't take dependencies on hook packages